trsteel88/platformsh-docs/docs/src/domains/steps/_index.md

 even if your project is on a Production plan.

 If you are on a Development plan, you can't add a domain.
-Upgrade your subscription to a production plan:
+To upgrade your subscription to a production plan:

 <!--This is in HTML to get the icon not to break the list. -->
 <ol>